 - It can be carried out in any place as long as the role involves contributing to an environment, an individual or groups other than (or in addition to) close relatives for the greater good and will in part improve the knowledge, skills and abilities of the student taking part to contribute to their employability and success upon graduation.

-- All the relevant forms must be completed fully by the students and confirmed by the volunteering organisation and emailed to email@example.com
+- All the relevant forms must be completed fully by the students and confirmed by the volunteering organisation and uploaded to the volunteering pathway on My Career.

-- Any questions or for clarification please contact the Careers & Volunteering Adviser, Newman University, Birmingham B32 3NT Email: firstname.lastname@example.org
+- Any questions or for clarification please contact the Careers & Volunteering Advisor, Newman University, Birmingham B32 3NT Email: firstname.lastname@example.org

 Need help to find a volunteering opportunity?